zplayads/report_api/Report API for Developer.md

 ### 1.2 Requirements
 * Account approved
-* Developer id and key, please contact our BD manager to get them
+* Developer id and key, please click on the Account Information link in the left menu on the ZPLAY dashboard.
+Your ID and API key will be shown at the bottom of this page

 ### 1.3 Interface Style
 * restfull api